RealTimeLogic/SharkTrustX/BACME-protocol-spec.md

 ## 3 Message Types

-The device to BACME service request is sent as an HTTPS GET and the service responds with a 201 response for successful requests, 204 if the X-Key and/or X-Dev was not found, and 401 if the request was denied.
+The device to BACME service request is sent as an HTTPS GET.
+The service responds with a 201 response for successful requests, 204 if the X-Key and/or X-Dev was not found, and 401 if the request was denied.
 The server may return a 500 response if anything unexpected happens on the server side.
 HTTP responses do not include a body.
 All data is exchanged using HTTP headers.

 A 204, 401, 500 response includes the following: